ferrouille/libside/README.md

 Each tool needs to define its own configuration format for packages.
 This format can be concise, since it only needs to account for configuration you specifically need.

+## Testing
+If you want to run all tests, you need to install `lxc`.
+Some tests are run in `lxc` VMs.

 ## Warning notes
 * This is unfinished software.
 * You should probably assume this software contains bugs that can delete all your files.
 Backup your files before you run it.